aardappel/lobster/lobster/docs/source/shooter_tutorial.md

 Before we can actually draw, we have to talk about coordinate systems.
-By default, coordinates in Lobster correspond directly to pixels, with (0,0) in the upper left corner (a left-handed coordinate system), and the total amount of pixels depending on the device (or the user), which during any frame is given by `gl_windowsize`.
+By default, coordinates in Lobster correspond directly to pixels, with (0,0) in the upper left corner (a left-handed coordinate system), and the total number of pixels depending on the device (or the user), which during any frame is given by `gl_windowsize`.
 While working directly with pixel sizes may be useful for some applications, generally, we want games to be scalable, meaning they should